-- Pay the minimum amount on each card, but pay as much as you can toward the card with the highest interest rate.
+- Pay the minimum amount on each card, but try to pay as much as you can above the minimum payment toward the card with the highest interest rate.

 Work your way backward until all of your cards are paid off in full.

 Put those gift cards to work!

-Did you get any gift cards over the holidays?
+Did you receive any gift cards over the holidays?
 Rather than spending them all right away or leaving them to collect dust, create a plan to use them wisely.

 Begin by listing out each retail location and the value of each card.
 Also keep in mind that some gift cards do have an expiration date, so be sure to make a note of this.
 Then, decide if these cards can be put toward necessities, luxuries, or if you can save them for next holiday season.
 Cards that fall into the third category can be stored away for now and used for gifts or as gifts later in the year - just don't forget where you've put them!